WellAlly Logo

 Explore common terms in Bone Scan reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

-Prosthetic Loosening on Bone Scan
+Prosthetic Loosening on Bone Scan: What It Shows, Cost & Pre

 Focal increased uptake around prosthesis-bone interface suggests loosening.
 Normal postoperative pattern shows diffuse, decreasing uptake over time.
 Increased blood flow suggests infection or recent surgery.